kuannie1/SoftSysHappyHedgehogs/README.md

 	$ make ___ (instructions for compiling all the server files)

 ### Usage
+To use this library, include `server.h` and `structs.h` at the top of your file.
+To start the server, call `start_server()` with the function that encapsulates all the server logic as the parameter.

 ### Implementation
 The library has two main aspects: Communicating with the socket and sending data